- Dr Jennifer Alford

 Critical Discourse Analysis, Critical Literacy, EAL/D learners, Second Language Teaching Pedagogy, TESOL, Critical Case Study research, Language and Content Education

-Jennifer Alford coordinates the English as a Second Language (ESL) curriculum area in the Bachelor of Education (Secondary).
+Jennifer Alford coordinates and teaches units related to English and English as an Additional Language and Dialect EAL/D) in the Bachelor of Education, QUT.
 Previously, she was:

 - a mainstream English/Humanities and ESL teacher in various high schools in Queensland, Australia.